Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 ///// ============ Change Log ============ /////

+April 22th 2022 v1.55d

+- Spell Tab changes: Spell name selection improved custom name field is now hidden if not being used.
+Added Memorized checkbox and XP Cost field for spells.
+Arcane spells which are not Memorized double the CN on rolling as per Core rules.
+- Drunk now applies to WS/BS/Agi/Dex/Int skills only.
+- Fixed Conditions not working with no offhand weapon equiped.
+This stoped a few rolls from functioning.
+- Ranged Accurate has been merged into the Ranged modifier changing defautl mod to 10 rather then add during the roll to any other modifier value.

 April 13th 2022 v1.55d

 - New integrated Size system - Size is selectable in Background tab, and Vs Size in the Melee Assister.
 Applyies Size Combat Modifiers rules from the core book, effects sheet Wounds/Carry weight and modifies melee combat rolls.
 Showing larger/smaller bonuses as appropriate.
 Only works with talent integration.